yoavaa/wix-code/README.md

 4. If there are no results, hide the repeater.

 ### Custom related products (related-products-2-strategies)
+1. Get the ID of the currently displayed product.
-1. Run two parallel queries on the relatedProducts collection.
+2. Run two parallel queries on the relatedProducts collection.
 Each query returns the value in the productA or productB columns that relate to the the currently displayed product.
-2. Use the results of both queries to create a list of related products.
+3. Use the results of both queries to create a list of related products.
-3. Modify the previous code to first display custom related products and only if there are none, to display related products by price.
+4. Display the custom related products.
+If there are none then display related products by price.
+4. If there are no results, hide the repeater.